prothy/encrypted-messaging/README.md

 ## Running the project

 Requirements are Node (I used v20.14) and npm.
 To run the project, simply run `npm run init` in the topmost folder, this will set up everything and launch both the client and server.
-You can access the client app at `localhost:5173`, the server uses `localhost:3000`.
+You can access the client app at `localhost:4173` (if launched this way, Vite uses port 5173 for dev mode), the server uses `localhost:3000`.

 The sender